What Managers Can Learn from the New York Police

-Well to start with the NYCPD realized that clearly their strategy wasn't working, they needed to do something differently.
+To start with, the NYCPD realized that, clearly, their strategy wasn't working, they needed to do something differently.
 So they implemented a strategy which is often referred to as the “broken windows theory”.

-This approach looks at how little things, and small behaviours can make a big difference.
-Under the broken windows theory, an ordered and clean environment – one which is maintained – sends out the signal that the area is monitored and that criminal behavior will not be tolerated.
-Conversely, a disordered environment – one which is not maintained (broken windows, graffiti, excessive litter) – sends the signal that the area is not monitored and that one can engage in criminal behavior with little risk of detection.
+This approach looks at how little things and small behaviours can make a big difference.
+Under the broken windows theory, an ordered and clean environment – one which is maintained – sends out the signal that the area is monitored and that criminal behaviour will not be tolerated.
+Conversely, a disordered environment – one which is not maintained (broken windows, graffiti, excessive litter) – sends the signal that the area is not monitored and that one can engage in criminal behaviour with little risk of detection.

 This story made me think of employee engagement….
 Firstly often companies keep doing the same things, rolling out the same strategy and then wonder why they get the same results: disengagement of at best little improvement in engagement.
 Employee engagement can also sometimes feel “too big, too unruly, too diverse, and too expensive to manage.”
 You can apply the “broken windows” theory to engagement to help it to feel less overwhelming.
 What are the little things that can be done to make a difference?
 What are the small behaviours that everyone can get involved with that will make it feel better to work in your organization?
 This approach can take an intangible idea, such as employee engagement, and break it down into small tangible actions.

-My new book: Employee Engagement, which is part of Kogan Page’s HR Fundamentals Series, is packed full of ideas to help you approach employee engagement in a different way.
+My book, Employee Engagement, is packed full of ideas to help you approach employee engagement in a different way.
 One of the ways you can achieve this is to use what we call a strength based approach to employee engagement, which means you start by asking questions about what good looks like and what has worked in the past.
 The book contains case studies to help bring this approach to life and a number of practical tools you can use to do just this.